 At school we learn about protons and electrons and how they have the same but opposite charge.
-Charge is the reason negative electrons want away from negative electrons, it is why positive protons want away from positive protons and why negative electrons and positive protons attract one another.
-We learn little at this stage about neutrons, only that they have no charge.
+Charge is said to be a built in property of electrons and protons and explaining why negatively charged electrons want away from negative electrons, why positive protons want away from positive protons and why negative electrons and positive protons attract one another.
+We learn little at this stage about the role of neutrons other than that they do not have a charge property.

-We hear how atoms have nuclei that contain protons and neutrons and that electrons are distributed in shell like energy formations around and away from the nucleus.
-No explanation is offered as to why electrons are not drawn right into the proton containing nuclei or how it is that protons can remain relatively close to one another in a nucleus.
-To me an understanding of the scale of particles and the relative spaces between them is a must in developing a working picture of matter and all things physical, yet it barely gets a mention.
+We do learn that atoms have nuclei where protons and neutrons reside and that electrons are distributed in shell like energy formations around and away from the nucleus.
+We may learn that photon energies, sometimes referred to as electro-magnetic energies, coming from external sources can displace and relocate electrons in an atomic structure but no explanation is offered as to why electrons are not drawn right into the proton containing nuclei or how it is that protons, that don’t want to be near each other elsewhere, can remain relatively close to one another in a nucleus.

 The much lighter and thereby more mobile electrons provide the means by which nuclear particles can energy link to the environment.
-They are the “slave” particles of the atomic world, each with their own space volume so that they can effectively collect suitable photon energies from the environment on behalf of their nuclear particle clients.
-They may be slaves but they are living proactive slaves always acting to perform their role in the most efficient manner.
+They are the “slave” particles of the atomic world.
+They take up space around a nucleus so that they can effectively collect suitable photon energies.
+To be effective in their energy gathering and delivering role they also interact with and maintain a distance from other electrons .
+Electrons may be slave energies but they are living proactive slave energies and always acting to perform their role in the most efficient manner.
+The energy desires that drive them have them moving toward the photon flows of the environment, gaining in energy and then retreating toward and interacting with protons.